leonardotoffalini-elte/kakuro-solver/README.md

 ## Kakuro to AMPL

-Kakuro is a kind of logic puzzle that is often referred to as a mathematical transliteration of the crossword.
+Kakuro is a kind of logic puzzle that is often referred to as a mathematical transliteration of the crossword. <br />
 This script generates a file for a given mosaic board state that contains the constraints modelled in an LP solver language like AMPL.

 ### Game rules